devonnuri/linear-harmony/linear_ko.typ

 221. 프레디 허버드
 #align(center)[#image("figures/fig_272.jpg", width: 59%)]

 These two examples involve a change of direction.
-Even though they both begin with an _ascending_ arpeggio, like 제2윤곽, they are included with 제3윤곽 because the seventh resolves to the third below the arpeggio.
+Even though they both begin with an _ascending_ arpeggio, like Outline No.2, they are included with Outline No.3 because the seventh resolves to the third below the arpeggio.
 The chromatic line (G-#note("F#")-F-E and F-E-Eb-D) in these passages are rhythmically almost identical and are interesting when played by themselves.

 222. 덱스터 고든
 #align(center)[#image("figures/fig_273.jpg", width: 44%)]